Clarence Ashley

-Clarence "Tom" Ashley (September 29, 1895 – June 2, 1967) was an American musician and singer, who played the clawhammer banjo and the guitar.
+Clarence "Tom" Ashley (born Clarence Earl McCurry; September 29, 1895 – June 2, 1967) was an American musician and singer, who played the clawhammer banjo and the guitar.
 He began performing at medicine shows in the Southern Appalachian region as early as 1911, and gained initial fame during the late 1920s as both a solo recording artist and as a member of various string bands.
 After his "rediscovery" during the folk revival of the 1960s, Ashley spent the last years of his life playing at folk music concerts, including appearances at Carnegie Hall in New York and at the Newport Folk Festival in Rhode Island.

 Biography

 Early life

 Ashley was born Clarence Earl McCurry in Bristol, Tennessee in 1895, the only child of George McCurry and Rose-Belle Ashley.
 Those who knew George McCurry described him variously as a "one-eyed fiddler, hell-raiser, and big talker."
 Shortly before Clarence was born, Rose-Belle's father, Enoch Ashley, discovered that his son-in-law George was an adulterer.
 George was forced to leave town.
 Rose-Belle moved back in with her father, and around 1900, the family relocated to Shouns, Tennessee, a crossroads just south of Mountain City, where Enoch ran a boarding house.
 When Clarence was very young, he was nicknamed "Tommy Tiddy Waddy" (after a nursery rhyme) by his grandfather Enoch, and thus became known to friends and acquaintances as 'Tom'.
-As he was raised by the parents of his mother, the name "McCurry" was dropped in favor of "Ashley".From infancy, Tom was acquainted with musicians.
+As he was raised by the parents of his mother, the name "McCurry" was dropped in favor of "Ashley".
+From infancy, Tom was acquainted with musicians.
 His grandfather bought him a banjo when he was eight years old, and his mother and aunts taught him to play traditional Appalachian folk songs and ballads.
 He learned a number of songs and techniques from itinerant lumberjacks and railroad workers lodging at his grandfather's boarding house.
 In 1911, Tom joined a medicine show that happened to be passing through Mountain City.
 He played banjo and guitar, and performed blackface comedy.
 Tom would play with medicine shows every summer until the early 1940s.
 During winters, he organized local concerts at rural schools.
 He would also play for money at coal camps and rayon mills, often accompanied by influential Johnson County fiddler G. B. Grayson.